cabforum/smime/SBR.md

 #### 3.2.3.3 Disclosure of verification sources

 The CA or RA SHALL verify the unique identifier used in the Certificate from a register that is maintained or authorized by the relevant government agency.
-Nothing in these Requirements prohibits the use of third-party vendors to obtain regularly-updated and current information from the government register provided that the third party obtains the information directly from the government.

-In the case of a LEI data reference, the CA or RA SHALL verify the associated data record in the Search directory operated by the [Global Legal Entity Identifier Foundation](https://search.gleif.org/#/search/)).

-The CA SHALL disclose the authorized sources it uses to fulfill these verification requirements.
+The CA SHALL disclose the authorized sources it uses to verify the Applicant's creation, existence, or recognition.
 This disclosure SHALL be through an appropriate and readily accessible online means.
 The CA SHALL document where to obtain this information within Section 3.2 of the CA's CP and/or CPS.

+Nothing in these Requirements prohibits the use of third-party vendors to obtain regularly-updated and current information from the government register provided that the third party obtains the information directly from the government.

+In the case of a LEI data reference, the CA or RA SHALL verify the associated data record with the [Global Legal Entity Identifier Foundation](https://search.gleif.org/#/search/)).

 ### 3.2.4 Authentication of individual identity